Journey into Japan's sacred mountains to explore UNESCO World Heritage shrines, cascading waterfalls, and serene alpine lakes just hours from Tokyo.

 Hand-picked experiences loved by thousands of travelers

-Explore Nikko’s UNESCO sites, majestic Kegon Falls, and serene Lake Chuzenji on a guided day trip from Tokyo.
+Explore Nikko's UNESCO shrines, alpine lakes, and cascading waterfalls on a luxury private day trip from Tokyo.

 All the details about your upcoming adventure in one place